abrahamdominic/abrahamdominic/README.md

   </a>
 </h1>

-- 👋 Hi, I’m Abraham Dominic Newton an ardent Front-End Developer with the brand name; Abraham Cyber Tech.
+- 👋 Hi, I’m Abraham Dominic Newton an ardent Web3 Enthusuiats, & Front-End Developer with the brand name; Abraham Cyber Tech.
 I'm passionate about using *codes* to solve *real life* problems; thereby creating a sustainable world for all.

 - 💻 I’m currently an Ingressive for Good Student Ambassador for Federal University Wukari, Taraba State, Nigeria.

-- 👀 I’m interested in Cyber Security & Python Language 💻 ...
+- 👀 I’m interested in Web3, Cyber Security & Python Language 💻 ...

-- 🌱 I’m currently learning Front-end & Python ...
+- 🌱 I’m currently learning Web3, Blockchain and Smart Contract ...

-- 💞️I’m looking to collaborate on different projects on Website Development, Python project particularly Front-End & Backend.
+- 💞️I’m looking to collaborate on different projects on Web3, Website Development, Python project particularly Web3 & Blockchain Technology.

-- 💬 Ask me anything about Ingressive for Good
+- 💬 Ask me anything about Ingressive for Good & Web3

 - ⚡ Fun fact: I love participating in changemaking activities